-“They are a faithful supporter of the mission of Bluefield College and the students we serve.
-Without their support, who knows how many students might not have had the opportunity to receive higher education,” said Ruth Blankenship, Bluefield College’s vice president for advancement.
+“They are a faithful supporter of the mission of Bluefield University and the students we serve.
+Without their support, who knows how many students might not have had the opportunity to receive higher education,” said Ruth Blankenship, Bluefield University’s vice president for advancement.

-Over three-quarters of undergraduate students at Bluefield College receive financial aid, largely from the generosity of individuals and businesses.
+Over three-quarters of undergraduate students at Bluefield University receive financial aid, largely from the generosity of individuals and businesses.

 “Our primary goal is to help the so-called average student, the student who may not get access to a lot of academic scholarships,” said Jimmy Welch, executive director of the Foundation, who presented the check.
 “Our scholarships are designed to serve post-high school, educational endeavors of the average student from former trade areas of the Credit Bureau of the Virginias.”